 World 2:

 In World 2, parties $B$ and $C$ start with input 0.
-Corrupt party $A$ simulates the worlds of four players, $A$, $B’$, $C’$, and $A’$ connected as shown in the figure.
+Corrupt party $A$ simulates the execution of four players, $A$, $B’$, $C’$, and $A’$ connected as shown in the figure.
 The simulation is similar to world 1.
-Here, when $A$ is sending messages to $B$, it is framing $C$ to have sent 1.
-Similarly, $A’$ is framing $B$.
+Here, $A$ frames $C$ as sending 1, and $A’$ frames $B$.
 Again, since the validity property holds, $B$ and $C$ commit to 0.

 World 3: